thwbecker/interact/README.md

      note that sparse here refers to only the storage mode of the I matrix, not the solution method of A.x=b. (see -ss).

-* -ci checks the interaction matrix for positive Coulomb stress feedback loops, once calculated This may be useful for loading simulations.
+ -ci checks the interaction matrix for positive Coulomb stress feedback loops, once calculated
+     This may be useful for loading simulations.
      OFF by default, if switch is set will be ON.

+ -tv int_val	 triangle evaluation mode, 0: centroid, 1: M244, 2: M236, 3: Hybrid, 4: split(hybrid/triangular) (default: 0)

-* -si saves the interaction (I) matrix during a loading simulation, if I is written to a file during runtime and not held in memory.
+ -si saves the interaction (I) matrix during a loading simulation,
+     if I is written to a file during runtime and not held in memory.
-     Else, `/tmp/i` and `/tmp/i.hdr` will be deleted.
+     Else, "/tmp/i" and "/tmp/i.hdr" will be deleted.
      OFF by default, if switch is set will be ON.

-* -oi reads old interaction (I) matrix from files `/tmp/i.dat` and `/tmp/i.hdr`.
+ -oi reads old interaction (I) matrix from files "/tmp/i.dat" and "/tmp/i.hdr".
      Saves time when the geometry
      does not change between subsequent model runs (this is not automatically checked!)
      (Make sure to use -si if you want to keep the matrix.)
      OFF by default, if switch is set will be ON.

-* -sa saves the A x = b A matrix to `a.dat` and `a.dat.hdr` during a one-step calculation.
+ -sa saves the A x = b A matrix to "a.dat" and "a.dat.hdr" during a one-step calculation.
      Binary format, with dimensions (n x m) and precision (p, in bytes) in the header file as n p m OFF by default, if switch is set will be ON.

-* -oa reads A matrix from files `a.dat` and `a.dat.hdr` during a one-step calculation.
+ -oa reads A matrix from files "a.dat" and "a.dat.hdr" during a one-step calculation.
      Saves time when A
      does not change between subsequent model runs (this is not automatically checked!)
      (Make sure to use -sa if you want to keep the matrix.)